 Afterward, you can proceed with reassembling your PC and fan.
 Make sure all the components are in the proper positions and haven’t been altered.
 Then you can try using your computer again and enjoy the performance improvements clean fans bring.

-How To Clean PC Fans: Laptop Edition
+How to Clean PC Fans: Laptop

 Taking apart your computer is an essential part of cleaning the fan.
 However, what if you physically cannot take apart your computer to clean it?
 How do I clean my computer fan without taking it apart?